 Rescue and Permanent Sanctuary -

 Blackberry Creek not only rescues animals from neglect, abuse, and slaughter, but offers them permanent sanctuary.
 This sets us apart from traditional animal shelters and guarantees that animals will have their physical, mental, and emotional needs met for the duration of their natural lives.
-The sanctuary is currently the home of over 75 rescued animals including donkeys, llamas, pigs, chickens, turkeys, guinea fowl, cats, dogs, sheep, goats, cows, geese, and ducks.
+The sanctuary is currently the home to many rescued animals including donkeys, llamas, pigs, chickens, turkeys, guinea fowl, cats, dogs, sheep, goats, cows, geese, and ducks.

 Humane Education -